She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 Hours before they’re supposed to leave Sasuke is curled up and reading on the front porch when something flumps into her lap, startling her.

 She lifts it, realises with surprise that it’s her jacket and that someone has bothered to stitch up the large tear in it after Zabuza’s sword.
-It’s clumsy and the thread is darker than the blue of the fabric itself.
+It’s clumsy and the thread is darker than the blue of the fabric itself but as she pulls on it it’s sturdy and made to last.

 “It got ruined because of me,” Naruto says, refusing to look at her.